1- If You Found Another-Keep Quiet About It!

 For San Francisco Divorce Mediation and more advice Call us at 415-399-8824 or

 We are lawyers and mediators, not Boy Scouts.
 We are well aware that in this life people will fall in, and out of, love.
 If you have fallen out of love with your spouse and there is a new special person in your life, perhaps that is good for you and affords you an opportunity to experience optimum interpersonal relations.
 However, if that is the case, you will do yourself and your soon to be former spouse the best service possible by not exalting in your new-found relationship.

 I know it’s hard when the love drug is coursing through your brain to not be giddy and “walking on air”.
 However, you must do your very best to contain your enthusiasm and tamp down your overflowing emotions.
 Your soon to be former spouse is, in most cases, hurt.
 If you are conducting yourself as if you are about to be released from prison and delivered to paradise, you are only going to make the disengagement process more difficult, complex and expensive.

 Trust us on this one, we’ve seen it dozens of times.
 If you have a new love interest, be the soul of discretion, be a model of modesty.
 Do not add to your former spouse’s pain by rubbing your new-found happiness in their face.
 In the long run, you will be well served by heeding this advice.

-This advice may seem simple and obvious, but we wouldn’t be saying it if we hadn’t seen it all too many times.
+This advice may seem obvious, but we wouldn’t say it if we hadn’t seen it all too many times.
 Contact Liaise Divorce Solutions now!